nfrnl/2020-2-Atom-QA-Python-D-Orlov/README.md

 # 2020-2-Atom-QA-Python-D-Orlov
-A learning project for Test Automation mail.ru courses
+A learning project for Test Automation mail.ru course